 What is the Cost of Transferring a Domain Name?

 Domain transfer is typically free for many domain name registrars.
-Most domain name registrars do not charge a fee if you are moving a domain name from their platform to another registrar.
+Most domain name registrars do not charge a fee if you move a domain name from their platform to another registrar.

 It is a different story with the new registrar.
 Some registrars will charge you a transfer fee.
 Others will ask you to renew your transferred domain with them for an extra year.
 You have to pay the fee (transfer or renewal) before completing the domain transfer prices.